laravel/docs/authorization.md

                     : Response::denyWithStatus(404);
     });

-Because hiding resources via a `404 Not Found` response is such a common pattern for web applications, we have also added a nice named helper:
+Because hiding resources via a `404` response is such a common pattern for web applications, the `denyAsNotFound` method is offered for convenience:

     use App\Models\User;
     use Illuminate\Auth\Access\Response;